CASE STUDY

 Overview

-For first-time landlords and developers, navigating auction purchases can be a steep learning curve.
-In this case, we supported a client purchasing their first buy-to-let property via auction—securing a bridging loan at 75% LTV, despite market volatility, a challenging valuation, and tight time constraints.
+Bridging finance is a powerful tool for auction purchases.
+In this case, we supported a first-time landlord purchasing their first buy-to-let property at auction by securing a 75% LTV bridging loan, despite market volatility, a challenging valuation, as well as tight time constraints.

-Our proactive involvement ensured the initial loan was honoured, the refurbishment completed quickly, and the client exited via sale at a profit—thanks to the uplifted value and well-executed works.
+Our proactive involvement ensured the initial loan was honoured.
+The refurbishment was completed quickly, and the client exited via sale at a profit, thanks to the uplifted value and well-executed works.

 Client Profile